trollsterin/trollsterin.github.io/index.md

           grid:
               - title: Canon EOS 5D Mark IV
                 url: https://amzn.to/2KRUakT
-                description: The all around superhorse for wedding or portrait photography.
-Canon offers the most lens compatability on the market.
+                description: The all-around superhorse for wedding or portrait photography.
+Canon offers the most lens compatibility on the market.
               - title: Sony a7iii
                 url: https://amzn.to/2DoD5J4
-                description: The new, shiny, small, light, powerful and extremly versitile camera body that is ultimately the best bang for your buck.
+                description: The new, shiny, small, light, powerful and extremely versatile camera body that is ultimately the best bang for your buck.
 Great for photos and videos.
               - title: Pentax K-1 Mark II
                 url: https://amzn.to/2KR5KNk
                 description: 36MP Weather Resistant DSLR with a tilt shift lens.
 This small yet powerful body is great for nature or travel photographer
         - title: Photography Gear | <b>Lenses</b>
           description: Let's be real, we all know that gear matters.
-Following, is a list of my favorite lenses that I have been using over the past couple years.
+Following is a list of my favorite lenses that I have been using over the past couple years.
           grid:
               - title: Sigma 35 f1.4 (Canon)
                 url: https://amzn.to/2ZmGIZz
                 description: The best for portrait.
-At a great price this is definitely a goto!
+At a great price, this is definitely a goto!
               - title: Canon 100mm f2.8 Macro
                 url: https://www.instagram.com/griffinphotography.no
-                description: Most think that a macro is for only macro - but you would be surprised on how well this lens performs for portraits!
+                description: Most think that a macro is only for macro - but you would be surprised on how well this lens performs for portraits!
               - title: Canon 70-200mm f2.8
                 url: https://amzn.to/2GsdjVn
                 description: Most wouldn't think about it but this lens is a masterpiece in macro but also portrait photography!